 There are many claims found within the pages of Dan Brown's bestselling novel The Da Vinci Code, but the above claim is easily the most controversial — because it just isn't true.
-Even leaving the speculative theories aside, many "descriptions" of art, documents and rituals are simply inaccurate.
+Even leaving the speculative theories aside, many "descriptions" of art, documents and rituals are demonstrably inaccurate.
 The "FACT" statement therefore creates a false sense of trust in what the novel's authoritative characters have to say about history, art and religion.
-(See Facts, Errors: So What? for more on this.)

 Our Factual Guide to The Da Vinci Code is a resource for exploring many of the fascinating topics raised in The Da Vinci Code novel and film.
 We hope it will be useful both to those who might be troubled or influenced by the novel's dramatic religious claims as well as those who simply say, "Wow, really?" when coming across an intriguing statement.
 This Da Vinci Code guide does not seek to defend traditional Christian beliefs, insult Dan Brown and his book, nor give undue credence to exciting theories.
 We simply provide the facts, evidence and resources to those who are interested, so you can draw your own informed conclusions.
 It's fascinating stuff — enjoy your exploration!